RhizomeDB/dbsp-notes/README.md

 ## 2.5 Time

-PomoFlow represents [timestamps](../README.md#23-time) for the root circuit using a counter which denotes the current epoch.
+PomoFlow represents [timestamp]s for the root circuit using a counter which denotes the current epoch.

 Every recursive subcircuit refines its parent's timestamp using a pair which further associates that timestamp with the iteration count through the subcircuit.
 These pairs are ordered using product order.